-Matthew Foster, 6, had heard about what Santa Claus looks like from his parents repeatedly reading him "'Twas the Night Before Christmas," but he wanted to find out in person if it was all true.
+Matthew Foster, 6, had heard about what Santa Claus looks like from "'Twas the Night Before Christmas," but he wanted to find out in person if it was all true.

 Matthew, who is blind and has autism, was able to feel the Christmas spirit in a magical moment with Santa at a Bass Pro Shops & Cabela's store near his home in Texas earlier this month.